MASILab/WM_learning_release/README.md

 We have six singularity.
 The output of each of them can be checked in the followin link [TractSeg](./output/tractSeg.md),[RecoBundles](./output/recobundle.md) [XTRACT](./output/xtract.md),[Tracula](./output/tracula.md) [AFQ](./output/AFQ.md) [AFQclipped](./output/AFQclipped.md).
 The relationship between file name and saved white matter tract name can be found in doc folder in this repository.

+### Optional Notes on Label Outputs
+> The current pipeline uses `antsApplyTransforms` with **BSpline (bicubic-like)** interpolation for warping label images.
+> This may introduce small negative or non-integer values, which are **not ideal for discrete segmentation labels**.
+> Since this setting is hardcoded inside the Singularity image, **you cannot change it directly**.
+> You are encouraged to apply a simple postprocessing step to round values and remove negatives, especially if you need to ensure that output labels remain discrete and integer-valued.

 ### Reference: